Delicious homemade sweet potato gnocchi is cooked with plump, tender shrimp, sausage, and fresh baby spinach in this comforting recipe!

-I've never been a fan of dumplings but for some reason gnocchi are the exception to that for me.
+I've never been a fan of dumplings but for some reason, gnocchi is the exception to that for me.
 I find the combination of the boiled potato and flour to have such a delicious texture.
 Sweet potato gnocchi is even better!

 I love sweet potatoes.
 They are so much more nutritious than white potatoes and the sweet flesh adds wonderful flavor to just about any dish you can think of.